 13 months without an official general manger is atrocious, and the hire was long overdue.

 It is a thrill for Blazers fans to have someone to talk about and a man that can create a vision that Portland can get on board with.
-There is finally some structure in the front office and should set the course to fill the Blazers next need: A head coach.
+There is finally some structure in the front office and should set the course to fill the Blazers next need: A head coach.2).
+Olshey’s Varying Perspectives

 Olshey has a view of the game from a variety of perspectives with job titles such as director of player development, assistant coach, director of player personnel and assistant GM appearing on his resume, and I think that it provides him a huge advantage in his relationships with players and likely will serve him well when the team heads into free agency next month.

 He will need to use all of those perspectives to determine whether forward Nicolas Batum is worth $8-$10 million, what front court pieces the team needs to pursue and if the NBA draft is fruitful given Portland’s positions.
-(6th and 11th picks)
+(6th and 11th picks)3).
+Up-and-Coming General Manager

 By virtue of his peer-voted third-place finish in the NBA’s Executive of the Year award for the 2011-2012 season, it is safe to assume that Olshey has a degree of respect from other NBA executives.